liudasbar/Darksee/README.md

 ## Supported OS versions

-Darksee application for iOS 14 and iPadOS 14 and higher.
+Support available for iOS 15.4 and iPadOS 15.4 and higher.

+## Supported devices

+Support available for any iOS or iPadOS device with LiDAR sensor on the back of the device.

 ## Privacy permissions

 User needs to grant these privacy permissions:

-- Camera - Enables Darksee to access the camera and TrueDepth sensor data to build background models.
+- Camera - Enables Darksee to access the LiDAR sensor data to construct background scenes.

 ## Updates